leechanwoo-kor/leechanwoo-kor.github.io/_posts/skku/operationsystem/2023-03-15-processmanagement01.md

   - Transition from asleep state to ready state
   - Due to allocation of resources or occurrence of events

   Immediate transition from asleep state to running state is not allowed.
+Why?
-Why?{: .notice--warning}
+  {: .notice--warning}

 <br>